Aliases for CHMP6 Gene

 GeneCards Summary for CHMP6 Gene

 CHMP6 (Charged Multivesicular Body Protein 6) is a Protein Coding gene.
-Among its related pathways are HIV Life Cycle and Infectious disease.
+Among its related pathways are Infectious disease and HIV Life Cycle.
 GO annotations related to this gene include protein N-terminus binding.

 UniProtKB/Swiss-Prot for CHMP6 Gene